-- 16.1 Employees who commence employment on a Bus Traineeship shall be paid the classification of 'Bus Operator Trainee', and following completion of their Traineeship, move to the rate of pay for a Bus Operator Level 2. - 16.2 KDNB may in its discretion use recognition of prior learning for relevant units in determining competency.
+- 16.1 Employees who commence, or have previously commenced, employment on a Bus Traineeship shall be paid at the classification level of Bus Operator Trainee, and following completion of their Traineeship, move to the rate of pay for a Bus Operator Level 2. - 16.2 TJHB may in its discretion use recognition of prior learning for relevant Bus Traineeship units in determining competency.